k8s-platform-hub/quickstart-docker-git/README.md

 To use any of the starter kits, follow these instructions:

-1. Create a project: activate your free-trial project here: [https://dashboard.hasura.io](https://dashboard.hasura.io) (*requires sign up or log in*).
+1. Create a project: activate your free-trial project here - [https://dashboard.hasura.io](https://dashboard.hasura.io) (*requires sign up or log in*).

 2. Add your SSH key to the project console: [instructions on creating and adding your SSH key](https://docs.hasura.io/0.14/ref/cli/adding-SSH-keys-to-a-project.html).